nominalaeon/guides/javascript/single-responsibility.md

 > *Beth spawns a Meeseeks*
 > Beth: I want to be a more complete woman!
 >
 > Jerry: You guys are doing it wrong.
-He said "simple."
+He said "*simple*".
 >
 > *Jerry spawns a Meeseeks*
 >